Roy Douglas: 1950s

 The piano reduction for the vocal score of Walton's opera Troilus and Cressida was largely Douglas's work.
 (Note: Franz Reizenstein made the piano reduction for parts of Act III.)
-After the first rehearsal of the opera at Covent Garden was abandoned because of multiple errors in the printed orchestral parts – Douglas counted more than two hundred – he dissuaded the furious Walton from breaking with the OUP and going to their rivals, Boosey and Hawkes.
+After the first rehearsal of the opera at Covent Garden it was abandoned because of multiple errors in the printed orchestral parts; Douglas counted more than two hundred and dissuaded the furious Walton from breaking with the OUP and going to their rivals, Boosey and Hawkes.

 Douglas worked with Vaughan Williams on symphonies nos.
 7–9, the Tuba Concerto and other works.
 In this way he was able to produce manuscripts that were even more authoritative than the composer's originals, as all issues of notation had been discussed and clarified with the composer himself.
 Douglas was not generally involved with the composer's new works until they had been substantially sketched in short score.
 For example, he was first made aware that RVW had written a Sixth Symphony in a letter from the composer dated 13 February 1947, but he was not given the score to work on until almost seven months later.
 In an apparent departure from the usual method, Douglas was asked to write out the score for the Tuba Concerto in 12 days to meet a deadline, but without the opportunity of checking with the composer's piano sketches.
 This later led to uncertainties of scoring, which had to be clarified.

 Sometimes Douglas's involvement with Vaughan Williams's works became more than that of an assistant.
-Vaughan Williams considered the orchestral suite arranged in 1952 from his 1949 cantata Folk Songs of the Four Seasons to be so much the work of Douglas, that he arranged for it to be published as Douglas's composition based on his own, rather than his own arrangement of an earlier work.
+Vaughan Williams considered the orchestral suite arranged in 1952 from his 1949 cantata Folk Songs of the Four Seasons to be so much the work of Douglas that he arranged for it to be published as Douglas's composition based on his own, rather than his own arrangement of an earlier work.
 This was first recorded in 2012.

 Douglas's association with Walton continued in the later 1950s and the 1960s.
 Before the British premiere of the Cello Concerto in 1957, he worked with the soloist, Gregor Piatigorsky, on alterations to the solo cello part.
 He worked with Walton on the piano score and orchestral parts for the comic opera The Bear (1967).